pjmazenot/phalcon-oauth2-api/README.md

 ### Swagger documentation/sandbox

-This repository include a Swagger documentation (http://swagger.io/) and a sandbox.
+This repository include a [Swagger documentation](http://swagger.io/) and a sandbox.
 You can launch it by double-clicking on the `index.html` file in the `docs/swagger` folder.

 #### Annotations

-The Swagger documentation use doctrine annotations (http://doctrine-common.readthedocs.io/en/latest/reference/annotations.html).
+The Swagger documentation use [doctrine annotations](http://doctrine-common.readthedocs.io/en/latest/reference/annotations.html).

 The annotations should look like this:
 ```php